HesterHDM/Adding-multiple-users-to-linux-automation/README.md

 ## Contributing

 If you have suggestions, find issues, or want to contribute, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](url) file for details.